 - Paying court costs,

 - Covering the supervision fee for probationary release,

 - Staying sober and abstaining from drugs (unless you have a current and valid prescription),

 - Relinquishing your firearms and other weapons, such as knives,

 - Attending victim impact panels,

-3. What are the benefits of unsupervised probation?
+3. What are the benefits?

-In unsupervised probation, you do not have to deal with a probation officer.
-Instead, you can report directly to the court.
+In unsupervised probation, you do not have to deal with a P.O.
+Instead, you can report directly to the Colorado court, and your compliance is monitored by the court clerk and district attorney.
 The benefits of this setup include:

 - Not having to pay supervision fees, which can cost $50 per month,